Graco (NYSE:GGG) Announces Earnings Results

-Graco (NYSE:GGG – Get Free Report) posted its quarterly earnings results on Wednesday.
-The industrial products company reported $0.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.76 by $0.01, Briefing.com reports.
-The company had revenue of $553.20 million for the quarter, compared to analyst estimates of $562.27 million.
-Graco had a return on equity of 22.40% and a net margin of 23.16%.
-Graco’s revenue for the quarter was down 1.1% compared to the same quarter last year.
-During the same quarter last year, the company earned $0.75 EPS.
+Graco (NYSE:GGG – Get Free Report) released its earnings results on Wednesday.
+The industrial products company reported $0.77 EPS for the quarter, beating the consensus estimate of $0.76 by $0.01, Briefing.com reports.
+Graco had a net margin of 23.16% and a return on equity of 22.40%.
+The firm had revenue of $553.20 million for the quarter, compared to analyst estimates of $562.27 million.
+During the same period last year, the firm earned $0.75 EPS.
+The business’s quarterly revenue was down 1.1% compared to the same quarter last year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, August 7th.
-Stockholders of record on Monday, July 22nd will be given a dividend of $0.255 per share.
-This represents a $1.02 dividend on an annualized basis and a dividend yield of 1.21%.
-The ex-dividend date is Monday, July 22nd.
-Graco’s dividend payout ratio (DPR) is currently 35.17%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, August 7th.
+Investors of record on Monday, July 22nd will be paid a $0.255 dividend.
+The ex-dividend date of this dividend is Monday, July 22nd.
+This represents a $1.02 annualized dividend and a dividend yield of 1.21%.
+Graco’s dividend payout ratio is 35.17%.

 Graco Inc designs, manufactures, and markets systems and equipment used to move, measure, control, dispense, and spray fluid and powder materials worldwide.
 The Contractor segment offers sprayers to apply paint to walls and other structures; two-component proportioning systems that are used to spray polyurethane foam and polyurea coatings; and viscous coatings to roofs, as well as markings on roads, parking lots, athletic fields, and floors.